 Spring and Autumn high temperatures are between 20-25 degrees and lows of around 15 degrees.

-Mountainous inland and flat coastal roads.
+Mountainous inland and flat to undulating coastal roads.

 Shikoku is an island of historic towns and well preserved castles.